mahbird/InkWeatherMini/Manual_en.md

 This project is created by mahbird and posted on github.
 All datas are fetched directly from the providers*.
 InkWeatherMini will not collect your data.
 The weather data of the day and your Wifi data is only stored locally in your device.

+If you encounter any bugs or have any suggestions, you can contact me here or on[FACEBOOK](https://m.me/mahbird)

 *api/rss/ntp servers used in this project: